Adalaupy/txt_question/README.md

 # General Information
 I got a text file with more than 400 sample question of Azure AZ-900 Examination.
 However, the efficiency of studying is quite low if I just study this txt file as I can't really test how much I understand since I can see the correctly answers directly, besides, it's inconvenient for me to mark down the questions that I answered incorrectly.
-To improve my study process, I create a web page and make it like a multiple choice question paper.
+To improve my study process, I create a web page and make it like a multiple choice question paper, and Quiz result and correct answer will be provided too.

 # Step of using